MachaGrasp: Morphology-Aware Cross-Embodiment Dexterous Hand Articulation Generation for Grasping: METHOD

 where the leading integer denotes the primitive type (0: box, 1: cylinder, 2: sphere, 3: dummy).
 The dummy type provides compatibility for non-physical links without geometry. \end{itemize}

-\textbf{Tokenization and embedding.} Each joint encoding $\boldsymbol{j}_k$ is mapped into a feature vector using MLP embeddings, with joint and link features either sharing or using separate embedding layers.
+\textbf{Tokenization and embedding.} Each joint encoding $\boldsymbol{j}_k$ is mapped into a feature vector using MLP embeddings, with joint and link features sharing the same embedding layers.
 The resulting sequence of tokens is concatenated into $X \in \mathbb{R}^{M \times d_h}$, and normalized to balance feature scales.

 \textbf{EmbodimentTransformer with masking.} To model structural dependencies among joints, we employ the EmbodimentTransformer from GET-Zero~\cite{patel2024getzero}, which is designed for zero-shot embodiment generalization across diverse morphologies.
 It treats each joint and link as a token and applies self-attention to capture kinematic relationships.
 Given the token sequence $X$, the encoder produces morphology-aware features while ignoring padded tokens through a source key padding mask: